Wagner Group activities in Syria: Arrival and capture of Palmyra and al-Shaer

 Wagner PMCs were involved in both Palmyra offensives in 2016 and 2017, as well as the Syrian Army's campaign in central Syria in the summer of 2017 and the Battle of Deir ez-Zor in late 2017.
 They were in the role of frontline advisors, fire and movement coordinators and forward air controllers who provided guidance to close air support.
 When they arrived in Syria the PMCs received T-72 tanks, BM-21 Grad MLRs and 122 mm D-30 howitzers.
 During the first Palmyra offensive, according to one of the contractors, the PMCs were used as "cannon fodder" and most of the work was conducted by them, with the regular Syrian Army, who he described as "chickens", only finishing the job.
 An expert on Russian security at the IIR, Mark Galeotti, said they served as "shock troops" alongside the Syrian Army.

 Following the successful conclusion of the offensive, during which 32 of the contractors were reportedly killed and about 80 wounded, the PMCs were withdrawn between April and May 2016, and they surrendered all of their heavy weapons and military equipment.
 When they returned for the second Palmyra offensive and to capture ISIL-held oil fields at the beginning of 2017, the PMCs reportedly faced a shortage of weapons and equipment as they were issued only older assault rifles, machine guns, T-62 tanks and M-30 howitzers.
 Several sniper rifles and grenade launchers were delivered a few weeks later, which did not solve the issue.

 According to Fontanka, the equipment problems in combination with a reported reduction in the quality of its personnel led to Wagner suffering a significantly higher number of casualties in the second battle for Palmyra than the first one.
 Between 40 and 60 were reported killed and between 80 and 180 were wounded.
 The Russian investigative blogger group the Conflict Intelligence Team (CIT) attributed the higher losses mainly to ISIL's heavy use of suicide-bombers and the militant group's unwillingness to negotiate.
 Still, the second offensive also ended in a victory for pro-government forces.

 Besides fighting ISIL militants, according to RBK TV, the PMCs trained a Syrian Army unit called the ISIS Hunters, which was also fully funded and trained by Russian special forces.
-The ISIS Hunters were one of the leading units during the capture of the al-Shaer gas fields from ISIL in late April 2017.
+The ISIS Hunters were one of the leading units during the capture of the al-Shaer gas fields from ISIL in late April 2017, as part of the 2017 Eastern Homs offensive.
 However, as of the beginning of July, the PMCs were still fighting to secure the al-Shaer gas fields and the areas of the phosphate mines.
 Still, in mid-September, the al-Shaer gas fields started getting back into production.
 Subsequently, the PMCs were in charge of guarding the refineries, with ISIL occasionally making attempts to retake the fields, each time being beaten back.
 During one attack, a PMC was tortured to death by ISIL.